learn-co-curriculum/phase-1-scope-readme/README.md

 ![Execution context and scope](https://curriculum-content.s3.amazonaws.com/web-development/js/principles/scope-readme/execution_context_and_scope_1.png)

-Up to this point, almost all of the JavaScript code we've written has lived in the _global execution context_, the context that implicitly wraps all of the JavaScript code in a project.
+Up to this point, much of the JavaScript code we've written has lived in the _global execution context_, the context that implicitly wraps all of the JavaScript code in a project.
 Variables and functions declared in the global execution context — in the _global scope_ — are accessible everywhere in your JavaScript code: